Mar1am574/bcd-to-7-segment-decoder/README.md

 ---

-##⚙️ How the Circuit Works
+⚙️ How the Circuit Works

-- A 4-bit binary number is entered using the DIP switch.
+- A 4-bit binary number is entered using the DIP switch
-- The 7447 IC receives the binary-coded decimal (BCD) input.
+- The 7447 IC receives the Binary-Coded Decimal (BCD) input
-- The decoder converts the input into signals that control the display segments.
+- The decoder converts the input into signals that control the display segments
-- The common anode 7-segment display lights the required segments to show the corresponding decimal digit.
+- The common anode 7-segment display lights the required segments to show the corresponding decimal digit

 ---

-##🖥️ Simulation
+🖥️ Simulation

-A circuit simulation was created to verify the logic connections and expected output before building the hardware prototype.
+A circuit simulation was created to verify the logic connections and expected output before hardware implementation.

-The simulation helped ensure correct mapping between the DIP switch inputs, the 7447 decoder, and the 7-segment display outputs.
+It helped ensure correct mapping between the DIP switch inputs, the 7447 decoder, and the 7-segment display outputs.

 ---

-##🔌 Hardware Implementation
+🔌 Hardware Implementation

-The circuit was assembled on a breadboard using the 7447 decoder IC, a 4-pin DIP switch, resistors, and a common anode 7-segment display.
+- The circuit was assembled on a breadboard
+- The DIP switch was used to provide the BCD input values
+- The 7447 decoder IC processed the input signals
+- The 7-segment display showed the corresponding decimal digit

-Power and ground connections were distributed through the breadboard rails, while the DIP switch provided the BCD inputs that were decoded and displayed on the 7-segment display.
+- Power and ground connections were distributed through the breadboard rails

 ---

-## Key Learnings
+ Key Learnings

 - Understanding Binary-Coded Decimal (BCD)
 - Working with the 7447 Decoder IC